Backend APIs

 CREATE EXTENSION IF NOT EXISTS pg_trgm;

-CREATE EXTENSION IF NOT EXISTS "uuid-ossp";Setup
+CREATE EXTENSION IF NOT EXISTS "uuid-ossp";What runs where

 cd api